daelsepara/sdl-skulls/README.md

 # Copyright Information

 ```
+DEDICATED TO M.A.R.
+BARKER

+A Critical IF gamebook

 Originally published 1993 by Mammoth an imprint of Reed Consumer Books Limited
-Revised edition published 2013 by Fabled Lands Publishing an Imprint of Fabled Lands LLP
+Revised edition published 2013 by Fabled Lands Publishing an imprint of Fabled Lands LLP

 Text copyright (c) 1993, 2013 Dave Morris
 Map copyright (c) 1993 Leo Hartas